openjdk/jdk/src/java.base/share/man/java.md

 The AOTCache can be used with the following command-line options:

 `-XX:AOTCache:=`*cachefile*
-:   Specify the location of the AOTCache.
+:   Specifies the location of the AOTCache.
 The standard extension for *cachefile* is `.aot`.
     If `-XX:AOTCache` is specified but `-XX:AOTMode` is not specified, then `AOTMode` will be given the value of `auto`.